Overview

 Cloud Functions Bot

-development endpoint does NOT receive those tokens, so the developer needs to perform the login locally and send the access_token accordingly.
-This can be simplified by the bkper-node utility library.
+The webhookUrlDev development endpoint does NOT receive those tokens, so the developer needs to perform the login locally and send the access_token accordingly.
+This can be simplified by the bkper-cli utility library.

 The function response payload must be in the format: